Published: May 1, 2022

 We will explain why three of these positions are logically consistent and defensible, and why the fourth is not.

 Pro choice on abortion and PPC on circumcision is consistent based on an adult's right to make medical decisions.
 An adult woman has an absolute right to make decisions that affect her body.
 Therefore she has a right to terminate her pregnancy.
 By contrast a baby is incapable of understanding or deciding on a medical procedure that has slight benefits and even slighter risks.
 Therefore the decision properly rests with his parents, who society presumes act in their child's best interests.
+This position is also consistent in terms of opposition to government meddling in such decisions.

 Anti-abortion and anti-circumcision is consistent based on the supremacy of children's rights.
 A child's right to life takes precedence over a woman's right to control her reproductive system.
 Similarly, a boy has an absolute right to every part of his body, including his foreskin.
+The government must step in to protect the rights of the most vulnerable.

 Anti-abortion and PPC on circumcision is consistent based on the best interests of the child.
 It is always in a child's best interest to be born alive, and he has an absolute right to life.
 It is in a child's benefit to have a reduced risk of urinary tract infection, phimosis, and balanitis.
 It's also in his best interest to have a reduced future risk of acquiring sexually transmitted diseases and penile cancer later in life.